-To remake cooked jelly without added pectin: If the fruit juice was not acid enough, and 11⁄2 teaspoons lemon juice per cup jelly before boiling.
+To remake cooked jelly without added pectin: If the fruit juice was not acidic enough, add 11⁄2 teaspoons of lemon juice per cup of jelly before boiling.
 Heat the jelly to boiling and boil until the jellying point is reached.
-Remove jelly from heat, skim, pour immediately into sterilized hot containers and seal and process according to Table 4.
+Remove the jelly from the heat, skim, pour immediately into sterilized, hot containers, and seal and process according to Table 4.